Annie's Bones

 Reviewed by D. R. Meredith

-Richmond, Virginia, newspaper is trying to reform after a drunken argument with girlfriend Cindy.
-“I hardly drink anymore,
+newspaper is trying to reform after a drunken argument with girlfriend Cindy.
+“I hardly drink anymore, and I’ve

-and I’ve cut way back on the Camels.”
+cut way back on the Camels.”
 Willie is exaggerating as he admits to himself.
-“Of course, this means
+“Of course, this means two drinks

 “I tell him I have a few more questions about the dead body that somehow materialized